ThesisFormatter

 • Abstract, dedication, acknowledgments: often roman numerals.

-• Introduction onward: Arabic page 1.
+• Introduction onward: Arabic page 1, unless the guide requires continuous numbering.

 • Bibliography and annexes: follow the university rule; many guides continue Arabic numbering.